BenLangmead/bowtie/MANUAL.markdown

 </td><td>

-Only align the first` &lt;int>` reads or read pairs from the input (after the `-s/--skip` reads or pairs have been skipped).
+Only align the first `<int>` reads or read pairs from the input (after the `-s/--skip` reads or pairs have been skipped).
 Default: no limit.

 </td></tr><tr><td>